-About the Division of Music
+About the Department of Music

 Elizabethtown College is an accredited institutional member of the National Association of Schools of Music.
-The Music Division provides opportunities for all students to study and experience music at all levels.
+The Department of Music provides opportunities for all students to study and experience music at all levels.
 Music majors are chosen through an audition/interview process in which performances, listening skills, as well as aptitudes for prospective majors are evaluated.

 Elizabethtown College is a vibrant part of the regional arts and culture scene, offering a variety of music, theatre and dance performances that are open to the public.
 Explore your passion for music performance, study, and composition.
 Enrich your experience through our close proximity to major arts organizations in Lancaster and Harrisburg.

 Our location is ideal for students looking for performance opportunities while also experiencing a wide variety of cultural offerings.
 Within three hours of New York City, Washington, D.C., Baltimore, and Philadelphia, our program is close enough to offer constant exposure to the arts which still affording personal attention and opportunity for public performance in the local area.

 We encourage all students who are considering a major in the Department of Music to spend a day on campus.
 While here, you’ll be able to observe a class or performance, meet the Department of Music faculty, learn more about the audition process and curriculum, as well as opportunities within the department.